 What you put into it is what you will get out of it.
 I believe that only through hard work and dedication can you achieve your goals in life.

 How will training in the martial art of kung fu benefit you?
 Well, martial arts give you a chance to channel your energies into movement.
 By concentrating on developing your martial arts skill, men, women and children alike, can learn to focus longer, concentrate more and start to attain their full potential.

-What's prevented you from enrolling in a martial arts school in the past?
-Was it because you saw martial arts as very intimidating?
+What's prevented you from enrolling in a martial arts school?
+Did you think joining a martial arts school is very intimidating?
 Or perhaps it's the fear that you would look foolish in front of others?

-Well, here at our school we specialize in teaching beginners.
+In short, we specialize in teaching beginners.
 The class environment at the school is only encouraging and never discouraging.
 Instructors are always patient and always progress students at their own pace.
-Classes are challenging, but like anything else in life, it takes hard work and perseverance to succeed.
+Finally, classes are challenging, it takes hard work and perseverance to succeed.